kashmir96/osoappliance/content/directory/appliance-repair-technicians/appliance-dr.md

 categories: ["New Zealand"]
 tags: ["Queenstown"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/appliance-dr.webp
+ image: /img/laundryappliance/234.webp
- alt: 'Logo for Appliance Dr the New Zealand from Queenstown'
+ alt: 'NewZealand from appliancedr'
 ---

 # Appliance Dr is an Appliance Repair Technician Company operating in Queenstown, New Zealand.